kestra-io/docs/content/docs/10.migration-guide/subflow-outputs.md

 outputs:
   - id: final
+    type: STRING
     value: "{{ outputs.mytask.value }}"
 ```

 You can see that outputs are defined as a list of key-value pairs.
 The `id` is the name of the output attribute (which must be unique within a flow), and the `value` is the value of the output.
-You can also add a description to the output, and in the future we want to add [type definitions](https://github.com/kestra-io/kestra/issues/3009) to the flow outputs.
+The `type` lets you define the expected type of the output.
+You can also add a `description` to the output.

 You will see the output of the flow on the **Executions** page in the **Overview** tab.